 What you taste is the true flavor of the chocolate from different regions — different flavor profiles ranging from earthy and nutty to buttery and fruity.
 Xocolatl, pronounced CHOCK-oh-lattle, also offers chocolate bars infused with other ingredients such as the "Kissed Mermaid" with coconut milk, sea salt and vanilla; the "Soul Rebel," which features dark coconut milk and Jamaican jerk spices; and the "Wide Eyed" with Bolivian coffee beans from Cafe Campesino in Americus ground right into the chocolate.

-For Valentine’s Day, the shop offers packages including the Dark Chocolate Decadence Box, Sweetheart Set and Valentine Trio, as well as special confections including raspberry sorbet hearts.
+For Valentine’s Day, the shop offers packages including the Dark Chocolate Decadence Box, Sweetheart Set and Valentine Trio.

 Yvonne Zusel contributed to this report